 Many young people at the Dadaab Refugee Camp face the catch-22 situation Abdi and Hussein are faced with.
 When the Kenyan government announced it would close the camp and repatriate all the refugees back to Somalia, president Uhuru Kenyatta assured Kenyans appearing in the refugee database that they would not be repatriated to Somalia.
 Individuals with details in the refugee database would be identified, deregistered from the databank and issued with identification cards.
 But, those that Quartz spoke to said they are yet to receive any visit from government officials to assure them they would be issued with IDs.

-“It is important to understand that not all refugees in Dadaab are Somali but they will suffer the same fate as those being returned home.”
 On June 13, Amnesty International said it had received “reports of arrests, detention and harassment of refugees by the police in many parts of Kenya since the government’s plan to close the camp was announced in May”.
 The arrests have often targeted Somalis who do not have ID cards or passports to show they are in the country legally.
 Kenya has been a target of repeated attacks by the al-Shabab, a militia group based in Somalia, which recruits young people to join its ranks.
 In April 2014, security agencies in Kenya deported 82 Somalis and rounded up hundreds of others and huddled them in a makeshift camp at the Kasarani Stadium for failing to produce proper documentation.
 This was part of a crackdown on what authorities said were illegal aliens from Somalia, whom it accused of planning to carry out terrorist attacks in the country.
 Hussein and Abdi fear this is the same fate that could befall the genuine Kenyan Somalis in the refugee database when the camp is finally shutdown by November this year.

 With the day of reckoning fast approaching, World Vision’s East Africa regional humanitarian and emergency affairs director, Christopher Hoffman told Quartz: “I believe that this issue will not be terribly serious and that the government of Kenya will need to ensure that it provides all the rights and privileges to its citizens.
 The issue of those that are legally Kenyan being affected by this move is directly correlated to the government of Kenya’s ability to identify and assist its citizens.”